Super Eagles goalkeeper Okoye named Sparta Rotterdam Player of the Season

 Okoye, born in Dusseldorf, started his football career at Bayer Leverkusen academy between 2012 and 2017, he proceeded to Fortuna Dusseldorf to become a professional.

-After several fruitless attempts by Nigeria to lure him to their national team, the 21-year-old finally yielded their call in August 2019 when he was invited for an international friendly match.
+After several fruitless attempts by Nigeria to lure him to their national team, the 21-year-old finally yielded their call in August 2019 when he was invited for an international friendly match against Ukraine.

 He made his debut two months later against Brazil in Singapore, after replacing the injured Francis Uzoho in the game that ended 1-1.